 Please note that Sefton Council does not provide financial support for post-16 student travel.

-If you are refused transport under the current policy you will be offered the right of appeal against this decision.
-This will be included with any refusal letter you receive.
+If you are informed that your child is not eligible for travel support under the current policy you will be offered the right of appeal against the decision.